babyloniaapp/docs/logs.md

 <hr/>

-08.03.23 – We are working on the token and liquidity lock mechanism, will be sorted out soon, the $BABY tokens will be airdropped during the weekend. <br/>
+08.03.23 – The $BABY-$BNB liquidity will be allocated during 3rd week of March. <br/>

 ---